- Room size (sqm): 35

 - Interest FREE Payment Plans

-Surrounded by a lush tropical garden and pool landscape, the beautiful Iberostar Quetzal hotel features an architectural style inspired by the Mayas with palm leaf roofs, wooden structures and stone statues.
+Surrounded by a lush tropical garden and pool landscape, the beautiful 5 star Iberostar Quetzal hotel features an architectural style inspired by the Mayas with palm leaf roofs, wooden structures and stone statues.
 Guests enjoy the first class services and amenities as well as the white sandy beach and the crystal-clear waters of the sea, making it an ideal place for families with children.

 - Evening entertainment